 What Is Human Experimentation?

 Human experimentation is a systematic, scientific investigation where human beings serve as subjects in either medical (clinical) or non-medical research.
 Human subject research can be interventional or observational.
+This research method led to many revolutionary advances ever since its first use at the end of the 18th century.

 In an observational research, investigators record their observations and analyze data without administering an intervention.
 Observational studies focus on aspects such as risk factors, disease progression, and disease treatments.
 Human subject research in the social sciences, for example, may involve surveys, questionnaires, interviews, and focus groups.